jamesovens/liquibase-wrapper/README.md

 ```

 ## Liquibase Commands
-You can pass in the run function any command you like and it will be passed to the Liquibase JAR which means this package is as flexible as the Liquibase standard tool.
+You can pass into the run function any command you like and it will be passed to the Liquibase JAR which means this package is as flexible as the Liquibase standard tool.
 Liquibase command documentation can be found here: https://docs.liquibase.com/commands/home.html

 ## Config